Remarks by Robert Turner at Shifa Hospital in Gaza

 Financial support to UNRWA has not kept pace with an increased demand for services caused by growing numbers of registered refugees, expanding need, and deepening poverty.
 As a result, the Agency‘s General Fund, supporting UNRWA’s core activities and 97 per cent reliant on voluntary contributions, has begun each year with a large projected deficit.
 Currently the budget deficit stands at USD 37 million.

-UNRWA is funded almost entirely by voluntary contributions, and financial support has not kept pace with an increased demand for services caused by growing numbers of registered refugees and deepening poverty.
+UNRWA is funded almost entirely by voluntary contributions, and financial support has not kept pace with an increased demand for services caused by growing numbers of registered refugees, deepening poverty and conflict.
 As a result, the UNRWA General Fund, which supports core essential services and most staffing costs, operates with a large deficit.
 UNRWA emergency programmes and key projects, also operating with large deficits, are funded through separate funding portals.

 UNRWA is a United Nations agency established by the General Assembly in 1949 and mandated to provide assistance and protection to some 5 million registered Palestine refugees.
 Its mission is to help Palestine refugees in Jordan, Lebanon, Syria, West Bank and the Gaza Strip achieve their full human development potential, pending a just solution to their plight.
 UNRWA services encompass education, health care, relief and social services, camp infrastructure and improvement, and microfinance.